 The famous Island Lake Lodge has many well-maintained trails for cross-country skiing, and it’s one of the top places in the world for cat skiing.
 You’ll also find excellent cross-country skiing areas at Elk Valley Nordic Center.

 Great for indoor watery fun for the whole family, Fernie Aquatic Centre has a six-lane competitive pool where you can swim laps and practice your strokes, as well as a leisure pool where you can relax and splash about.

-The large hot tub is ideal for soothing away any aches and pains, and the stream room will help you feel refreshed.
+The large hot tub is ideal for soothing away any aches and pains, and the steam room will help you feel refreshed.